georgenecro/UH-TV/README.md

 ## Privacy Policy

-DiveIntoTheDark built the UH TV app as an Ad Supported app.
+DiveIntoTheDark built the UH TV app as a Free app.
 This SERVICE is provided by DiveIntoTheDark at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.